Sibo-Ding/ECO395M-ML-Homeworks/Exercise 4/Exercise-4-Answer.md

 into 7 clusters.
 Then I count the quality in each cluster.
 In the below table, each row is a cluster, and each column is a quality level.
 The algorithm cannot distinguish the quality, as the quality spreads out among each cluster (row).
-There is no unique quality for each cluster.
+There is no dominant quality for each cluster.

     ##
     ##       3   4   5   6   7   8   9